Public servants in line for 2021 pay rise under new deal reached with unions

 There is also a new mechanism to deal with lower pay for teachers recruited in recent years.

-Unions said this would mean those on lower incomes will receive a significantly larger percentage increase than higher paid staff.
+Unions said this would mean those on lower incomes would receive a significantly larger percentage increase than higher-paid staff.

-There would also be a second general round increase worth one per of gross pay or €500 a year, whichever is the greater on 1st October 2022.
+There would also be a second general round increase worth one per cent of gross pay or €500 a year, whichever is the greater on October 1st, 2022.

 Under proposals on recent entrant teachers, those recruited since January 1st, 2011 would move from point 11 to point 13 of the pay scale, or move up one additional point.

-Separately, overtime and premium payment levels will return to those that applied prior to the cuts introduced in 2013.
+Separately, overtime and premium payment levels will return to those that applied prior to the cuts introduced in 2013 during the recession.

 A new feature of the proposed new agreement is the establishment of new sectoral bargaining arrangements.